Ramisous/World_Cup_Analytics_in_Spark_and_Scala/Spark_RDD/Greatest_attendances/README.md

 # Analytical Query

-**Select the top five editions that had the greatest number of attendance**
+**Select the top five editions that had the greatest number of attendance.**

 Run the following code to view output